-Dr. Brockus will arrive at your home in a white Acura MDX.
+Dr. Brockus will arrive at your home in her own vehicle.
 If she is running early or late, she will call you directly at the phone number you provided.
 Otherwise, she should arrive at your home within 15 minutes of your scheduled appointment.
-She will be wearing Heart’s Companion green or blue scrubs.

 Paperwork & Payment

 Once she arrives, Dr. Brockus will go over all the necessary paperwork and answer any questions you may have.
 The goal is complete transparency and she wants to make sure you are as fully informed as you would like to be about the process, including what to expect after death.
 Please be prepared to sign a euthanasia & cremation authorization as well as a liability release form.
 This includes an acknowledgement that your pet has not bitten anyone in the last 10 days.
 Please know the State requires we ask these questions and is not an assessment or opinion of your pet.